dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
 This free and open-source lab teaches developers and security practitioners how to integrate static and dynamic analysis (SAST and DAST) into a Jenkins CI/CD pipeline.
 It's based on [RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable security training web app.

 Thanks to Vagrant and Virtualbox, the lab is cross-platform and runs on your local machine.
-It's tested against current versions of Linux, Windows, Vagrant, and Virtualbox.
-It should work on Mac OS as well.
+I periodically test it against current versions of Linux, Windows, Vagrant, and Virtualbox.

 ## How To Use This Lab
 Here are some ways you can use this lab: